bxparks/AceSegment/README.md

 controller chip:

 * TM1637
+    * Supports 8 levels from 0 to 7, where 0 is the dimmest (but not off) and 7
+      is the brightest.
+* TM1638
-    * Supports 8 levels from 0 to 7, with 0 turning off the display and 7 being
+    * Supports 8 levels from 0 to 7, where 0 is the dimmest (but not off) and 7
-      the brightest.
+      is the brightest.
 * MAX7219
-    * Supports 16 levels from 0 to 15, with 0 being the dimmest level (which
-      does not turn off the display), and 15 being the brightest.
+    * Supports 16 levels from 0 to 15, where 0 is the dimmest (but not off), and 15 is the brightest.
 * HT16K33
-    * Supports 16 levels from 0 to 15, with 0 being the dimmest level (which
+    * Supports 16 levels from 0 to 15, where 0 is the dimmest level (but not
-      does not turn off the display), and 15 being the brightest.
+      off) and 15 being the brightest.
 * 74HC595
     * The brightness is controlled directly by the microcontroller using pulse width modulation (PWM).
     * The range of values could theoretically be from 0 to 255, but in practice, it is limited by the speed of the microcontroller and the speed of the SPI transfer to the 74HC595 chip.
-A brightness range of 0-7 or 0-15 seems practical for most configurations.
+    * A brightness range of 0-7 or 0-15 seems practical for most configurations.
+    * A value of 0 turns off the display.

 If brightness control is enabled on the LED module using the 74HC595 chip, it can also support brightness control on a per-digit basis.
 But the interface for